 5 V – 45 V |

-Note 1: Typical continuous output current at 30 V in.
+Note 1: At 30 V in.
 Actual achievable continuous output current is a function of input voltage and is limited by thermal dissipation.
 See the output current graphs on the product pages for more information.

 Note 2: Minimum input voltage is subject to dropout voltage considerations; see the dropout voltage section of product pages for more information.